Obafemi-Jinadu/Diffusion-models-re-implementations/README.md

 [DDPM](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://proceedings.neurips.cc/paper/2020/file/4c5bcfec8584af0d967f1ab10179ca4b-Paper.pdf&ved=2ahUKEwj_t6yIs46GAxUUFVkFHV8RCssQFnoECBMQAQ&usg=AOvVaw3_txjfhqsg67acjkwqOuSf) is a conditionless diffusion model which means the data generation is not guided or conditioned by anything.
 The data generation process is only restricted by the training data distribution.

 The diffusion model is a generative model that learns to generate data as follows, given training data:
-- The model adds Gaussian noise at incremental steps by a 1st-order Markov chain, the increments are defined by a diffusion rate $\beta$ that linearly increases by a simple linear noise scheduler (a cosine noise scheduler is proposed in the improved DDPM)
+- The model adds Gaussian noise at incremental steps by a 1st-order Markov chain, the increments are defined by a diffusion rate $\beta$ that linearly increases by a simple linear noise scheduler (a cosine noise scheduler is proposed in the improved DDPM).
+This is called the forward process, given by $q(x_{t}|x_{t-1)$
-- The reverse process involves learning the noise
+- The reverse process involves the model learning to iteratively de-noise random Gaussian samples until pristine data is generated.
+This is done by learning to predict the noise at each time step
+  T until time =0 given by
 On reparameterization, the forward process is efficiently derived as:
  $\alpha$